 We want you to make the most out of social media to help you market your business, which is why we’re sharing some best practices so you can take advantage of all social media has to offer!

-First, we’ll take a look at which social media platforms are most relevant today.
+First, we’ll take a look at which social media platforms are most relevant today and will form the core of your social media marketing strategy.
 Some colleagues of yours may use every single one of them, but to get started, we suggest choosing one or two that best fit with your practice niche, to attract your ideal clientele.

-Discover the ins and outs of social media for nutrition professionals:
+Discover the ins and outs of social media marketing for nutrition professionals:

 Are you a shutterbug?
 If you love snapping and sharing photos, Instagram is a great platform to adopt to promote your business.